 All couples wishing to get married must apply for a marriage license.
 Both applicants must appear in person and bring a valid driver license, passport or state identification card.
 If either applicant was previously married, the date the prior marriage ended by divorce, annulment or death is required.

 The Marriage Kiosk provides a quick and efficient option for the applicants to enter their information from their personal computer.
-After the information is entered, a transaction number is provided.
-The couple provides the transaction number to the deputy clerk to print the marriage application.
+After the information is entered, you must proceed to the customer service counter at the Clerk's Annex.
+A valid photo ID is required for each applicant.

 Premarital Preparation Course

-If both applicants are Florida residents they may wish to take a premarital preparation course, through a registered premarital provider (PDF).
-The marriage application must be applied for within the year the premarital course was taken.
+If both applicants are Florida residents they may wish to take a premarital preparation course, through a registered premarital provider.
+The applicants must apply for the marriage application within one year from the course completion date.
 The premarital course is not mandated, but will waive the three day waiting period and reduce the license fee from $86.00 to $61.00.

 The following are the requirements for marriage applications: